 There are no financial instruments held currently by the company that directly reference IBOR.

-The valuation of our derivatives will be impacted on IBOR transition, owing to changes in the market convention of arriving at a discounted fair value.
+However, the valuation of our derivatives will be impacted on IBOR transition, owing to changes in the market convention of arriving at a discounted fair value.